-In the video below, you can see the Facebook Live video that Jared created that night.
-This video will not be suitable for everyone, so view it at your own discretion. (alternate video link)
+At this link, you can see the Facebook Live video that Jared created that night.
+This video will not be suitable for everyone, so view it at your own discretion. (video link)

 Below are some of the resources that Alyssa talks about that are available to help domestic violence victims.

 Domestic Violence statistics, compiled by the National Coalition Against Domestic Violence: https://ncadv.org/statistics

 National Domestic Violence Hotline: https://www.thehotline.org/